theislab/scarches/docs/index.rst

 - If you want to build a cellular hierarchy and continuously update the hierarchy using new query datasets, see how your query populations compare to the original hierarchy to identify new subpopulations or disease states in your query, then use **treeArches**.

+- If you have scRNA seq data and want to map it to a reference spatial atlas to infer the spatial location and perform cell-cell interaction analysis then use **SageNet**.